Vyral/mary-peacock-recruiting/_posts/2019-11-22-finding-your-niche-in-the-market.md

 Remember that a niche, or specialty, should emphasize your strongest areas of expertise.
 If you are a new to the real estate business, specializing in a market area that you know well is a good start.&nbsp;

-**Having a niche doesn’t mean you can’t sell other kinds of property, or represent clients from all walks of life.**&nbsp;But, it does allow you to focus on the lines of business that best leverage your interests and knowledge.
+**Having a niche doesn’t mean you can’t sell other kinds of property, or represent clients from all walks of life.** But, it does allow you to focus on the lines of business that best leverage your interests and knowledge.
 Here’s an example:

 If you are a city person who loves the energy and convenience of urban living, you may have natural enthusiasm for downtown condos.
 You may know the ins and outs of getting around using public transportation.
 You would probably have great recommendations for dining, entertainment and night life.
 You’d also know where the nearest medical center is located, along with other local details.
 This knowledge is an added value to your clients, who will appreciate your insights.&nbsp;